bitwarden/help/_articles/miscellaneous/searching-vault.md

 - `*bit*war*den*`

 {% note %}
-The following fields automatically include trailing wildcard searches while performing normal search queries:
+The following fields automatically include leading and trailing wildcards while performing normal search queries:

 - `name`
-- `subTitle`
+- `subtitle`
 - `login.uris`

-It is not necessary to provide trailing wildcards if you are searching these fields.
+It is not necessary to provide wildcards if you are searching for information in these fields.
 {% endnote %}

 ## Advanced Searches